Milice du district de Montréal

 In 1664, the incursions of the Iroquois Indians forced the general assembly of the militia of Montréal.

-In 1744, a French force of 60 regulars and 700 militiamen from unspecified origin (Québec, Trois-Rivières or Montréal) took part in an unsuccessful attempt to recapture Port-Royal in Acadia.
+In 1744, during the War of the Austrian Succession (1740-48), a French force of 60 regulars and 700 militiamen from unspecified origin (Québec, Trois-Rivières or Montréal) took part in an unsuccessful attempt to recapture Port-Royal in Acadia.
 In 1745, 1,300 militiamen from various part of Canada were sent to reinforce Louisbourg which finally surrendered on June 28 to a force of provincial from New England.
-In May 1746, Ramezay at the head of 680 militiamen from Québec, Trois-Rivières and Montréal marched towards Acadia to make raids in various locations.
-In February 1747, the vanguard of this column (240 men) under Coulon de Villiers, attacked the British garrison of Grandpré (present-day Horton) and forced them to surrender.
+In November 1745, 300 militia and 300 Indians under Marin set out from Fort St-Frédéric and attacked Saratoga.
+In May 1746, Ramezay at the head of 680 militiamen from Québec, Trois-Rivières and Montréal sailed from Québec in seven small ships under the orders of M. de Ramezay, for Minas Basin.
+Ramezay then retreated to Beaubassin, leaving Coulon de Villiers with 300 Canadiens at Minas to protect the Acadian population.
+In February 1747, 240 men under Coulon de Villiers, attacked the British garrison of Grandpré (present-day Horton) and forced them to surrender.
 Ramezay's column finally returned to Canada in June of the same year.

 Service during the War